 Shallower tanks also tend to higher soil to water volume and better gaseous exchange.
 They are easier to manage as a whole; easier to access which encourages maintenance.

-This carpet of glossostigma is grown using 150w Metal Halides hung 2 feet above the tank.
+The carpet of glossostigma in the picture below is grown using 150w Metal Halides hung 2 feet above the tank.
 This light level is probably excessive; but it does demonstrate that high light + no CO2 doesn't always translate into an automatic algae-fest - that is, if the plants are growing well.
 The guide in the algae section of this site outlines how to maintain an algae-free tank without the use of heavy chemicals.

 In your light choice, aim for a PAR value of above 50 Umols at substrate level.
 I use close to 100 myself.